Export payments and drawbacks

 - include the item’s Customs import entry number

-- include how much duty you paid, how much you are claiming, and why
+- include how much duty you paid at the time of importation, how much you are claiming, and why

 - provide all the relevant documents.